sahme73/Youtube-DataViz/nextjs-project/README.md

 3.)
 Using any command line (Powershell, CMD, etc.) CD to the "nextjs-project" folder

 4.)
-Run the command: "npm-i"
+Run the command: "npm -i"

 5.)
 Run the command: "ng serve"